December Home Loan Rates from 5.44%

 The Big Four

-The Big Four are:
+The Big Four banks are:

-Some of these large banks are also owned by the Big Four banks.
-For example, Bank of Melbourne, St George and Bank SA are all owned by Westpac, while Commonwealth Bank owns Bankwest, and NAB owns UBank.
+There are a plethora of retail banks of various sizes offering services across Australia.
+Some of these banks are owned by the Big Four banks.
+For example, Bank of Melbourne, St George, and BankSA are all owned by Westpac, while CommBank owns Bankwest.

-Some large banks include:
+Some large retail banks that aren't part of the Big Four include:

-Credit unions, building societies and mutual banks
+Credit unions, building societies, and mutual banks

-Credit unions, building societies and mutual banks are all examples of customer-owned banks, meaning they’re owned and operated with the purpose of providing banking services to members (customers) as opposed to generating a profit, like the Big Four banks.
+Credit unions, building societies, and mutual banks are all examples of customer-owned banks.
+They're overarching goal is to benefit customers, as opposed to generating a profit.

-Some mutual banks, building societies and credit unions include:
+Some mutual banks, building societies, and credit unions include:

-Online banks, fintechs, neobank and non-bank lenders
+Online banks, fintechs, neobanks, and non-bank lenders

-Some online, neobank or non-bank lenders include:
+Some online, neobank, or non-bank lenders include:

 Specialist lenders